Spiced Pear and Apple Cider Reduction Dressing

 -

-Transfer the warm pear mixture to a blender or use an immersion blender in the pot.
+Transfer the cooled pear mixture to a blender or food processor, scraping in every bit of the syrupy juices.

 -